microsoft/code-with-engineering-playbook/observability/readme.md

 - Ensure logging configuration can be modified without code changes.
 Ideally, make it changeable without application restarts.
 - If available, take advantage of logging levels per category allowing granular logging configuration.
 - Check for log levels before logging, thus avoiding allocations and string manipulation costs.
-- Ensure service versions are included in logs, thus having the capability of identifying problematic releases.
+- Ensure service versions are included in logs to be able to identify problematic releases.
 - Log a raised exception only once.
-In your handlers, only catch expected exceptions that you can handle gracefully, including those for which you would set a specific return code.
-If you’re only going to log and rethrow (even without clobbering the stack trace), let the top level exception handler get it.
-If you have cleanup work to do on a catch, do only what is needed and then throw; to maintain the original stack trace.
-Don’t log a warning or stack trace for expected exceptions.
-Proper, expected 404s and 403s are not warnings.
+In your handlers, only catch expected exceptions that you can handle gracefully (even with a specific return code).
+If you want to log and rethrow, leave it to the top level exception handler.
+Do the minimal amount of cleanup work needed then throw to maintain the original stack trace.
+Don’t log a warning or stack trace for expected exceptions (eg: proper expected 404, 403).
 - Fine tune logging levels in production (>= warning for instance).
 During a new release the verbosity can be increased to facilitate bug identification.
-- If sampling is used, prefer implementing at the service level as opposed to defining in the logging system.
-This way we can ensure that exceptions (and other important information) will be logged.
-Another benefit is the reduced amount of roundtrips.
+- If using sampling, implement this at the service level rather than defining it in the logging system.
+This way we have control over what gets logged.
+An additional benefit is reduced number of roundtrips.
-- Exclude health checks and non-business driven requests, unless they fail.
+- Only include failures from health checks and non-business driven requests.
-- Ensure a downstream system malfunction won't cause massive repetitive logs being stored.
+- Ensure a downstream system malfunction won't cause repetitive logs being stored.
 - Don't reinvent the wheel, use existing tools to collect and analyse the data.
 - Ensure personal identifiable information policies and restrictions are followed.